KyleKing/recipes/docs/soup/parmesan_minestrone.md

 ## Recipe

-- In a large pot, heat the oil over medium heat.
+- In a large ceramic dutch oven, heat the oil over medium heat.
 Add onion and cook ~8 min until tender.
 Add garlic and cook 1 additional minute
 - Add the carrots and celery and cook ~4 min until slightly softened
 - Add the broth, the three canned ingredients, and spices.
 Bring to a boil then reduce to a simmer and cook for 20 min until thickened
 - Add the pasta and cook until tender for another ~10 min